 Notre Dame School will open at its current location next week, with starting days according to the school year as previously announced by the Department of Education.
 This will be 9:00 am on Monday 3rd September for Years 1, 2 and 3 and Tuesday 4th September at 9:30 am for Reception.
 The Nursery talk for all parents (no children) will be on Wednesday 5th September at 9:30 am.
 On Thursday 6th September Nursery Classes will start at 9:30 am.

 It is expected that the new school buildings will be ready around 11th September, but based on educational advice from the professionals in the Department of Education and from the School it has been decided not to delay the start of the school year and open at the current site.
 This decision will additionally allow more time for ‘snagging’ and checking of all the facilities and equipment before the move.
 The government considers that this approach is more responsible and is preferable to a move before it is absolutely certain that all is functioning correctly and safely.
+Some nurseries offer first week free for parents to get adjusted and see if its the right fit.

 Work at the new Notre Dame has been progressing well and would have been completed several weeks ago had it not been for the inevitable delays at the start of works due to the importance of relocating the Laguna Youth Club.
 In addition, there was an unusually high number of severe storms over last winter, which caused considerable disruption throughout Gibraltar and impacted heavily on construction, in itself causing several weeks’ delay.